martafelix13/SIRS/REPORT.md

-# CXX GrooveGalaxy / BombAppetit / BlingBank / MediTrack Project Report
+# A34 MediTrack Project Report

 ## 1. Introduction

-(_Provide a brief overview of your project, including the business scenario and the main components: secure documents, infrastructure, and security challenge._)

-(_Include a structural diagram, in UML or other standard notation._)
+In response to the growing need for enhanced security in managing patient data within Portugal's healthcare institutions, our project focuses on fortifying the MediTrack Electronic Health Records (EHR) system.
+The primary components of our project include the development of a secure document format, the establishment of a robust infrastructure, and addressing specific security challenges inherent in healthcare data management.

 ## 2. Project Development